Fare Zone Assignment on Trees: Sublogarithmic Approximation

 \section{Sublogarithmic Approximation}

 In this section, we present an $\mathcal{O}({\log n}/{\log \log n})$-approximation algorithm for \ac{FZA}.
 The algorithm and its analysis build on the work of Gamzu and Segev~\cite{GamzuSegev2017loglog} for \textsc{Tollbooth}.
-We apply the Divide and Select approach and partition the set of commodities into $\ell \in \mathcal{O}(\log n / \log \log n)$ classes $M_j$, $j\in [\ell]$.
-A subroutine obtains for every class $M_j$ a constant fraction of the revenue that an optimal solution $F^*$ generates from $M_j$.
-This directly implies the following main result.
+We apply the Divide and Select approach and partition the set of commodities into $\ell \in \mathcal{O}(\log n / \log \log n)$ classes $M_j$, $j\in [\ell]$, which we obtain by iteratively computing \emph{almost balanced $d$-decompositions} (defined below) of the input graph.
+Such decompositions always exist and can be computed in polynomial time due to Frederickson and Johnson~\cite{FredericksonJohnson1980almostBalanced}.